research-ag/radix-sort/README.md

 ## Performance

 This library is heavily optimized for performance.
 The benchmarks in the `bench/` directory show that it significantly outperforms the standard library's `Array.sort` for large arrays of integers.
-The `bucketSort` implementation includes specific optimizations for small buckets, using insertion sort-like networks to minimize recursion overhead.
+The `bucketSort` implementation includes specific optimizations for small buckets, using insertion-sort networks to minimize recursion overhead.

 ### Instructions